maisely/machine-learning-projects/yelp_nlp_svm.md

 ```
 ### Tokenize

-Tokenizing the approach where we split the entire sentences into words and the order of the words will not hold any importance.
-Stop words such as prepositions or articles ("a", "the") are also removed so that we only keep the more meaningful words in the corpus.
+Tokenizing is the approach where we split the entire sentences into words and the order of the words will not hold any importance.
+Stop words such as prepositions or articles ("a", "the") were also removed so that we only kept the more meaningful words in the corpus.

 ```python
 # tokenize